 Note: Since geriatricians often facilitate primary medical care on a multidisciplinary team, it is also common for a patient to visit one or more geriatricians depending on the care they need e.g. a geriatrician that specializes in hearing and a geriatrician that specializes in memory care.

 Geriactric Doctor Terminology

-The main difference between a general physician and a geriatrician is solely based on a geriatric doctor’s specialization in senior care for older adults.
+The main difference between a general physician (such as those in internal or family medicine) and a geriatrician is solely based on a geriatric doctor’s specialization in senior care for older patients.
 Geriatricians may be able to screen their patients for a mild cognitive impairment (MCI), better understand short-term or long-term medical conditions that stem from aging such as osteoporosis, or hone in on how to preventatively treat the falling or fragility that comes with age.
 Another important factor that geriatrician Michele Bellantoni, M.D. mentions is that geriatric physicians often schedule longer appointments with their patients to ensure there is enough time to discuss any health issues or conditions a patient may have.

 Some geriatric doctors or geriatricians describe themselves as “geriatric medicine specialists.”
 However, while the terminology may change depending on the doctor, their methods and goal as a geriatric care facility remain the same.

 Unlike geriatricians, gerontologists aren’t trained medical doctors or professionals.
 Instead, they are researchers and practitioners that specialize in the aging process and work to provide education to the healthcare community (universities, hospitals, nursing homes, etc.) through presentations, books, and articles.
 While a gerontologist can help an older person by providing educational tools or resources, they do not have the same credentials as a geriatric doctor.